-- Set to 4, 5 or 6 and ctrl-x, ctrl-c and ctrl-v can be used for Cut/Copy/Paste in system entry fields. - Add 8 to this value to prevent system entry fields from appearing as grayed out when Protection is set to "y" (display-only) or "p" (protected). - Add 16 to this value to cause system entry fields to highlight and select their contents when you click in them (as if you used tab to move to the field). - Add 32 to this value to allow system entry fields to support the system highlight facility and Current color. - Add 64 to this value to cause additional characterby-character input checking (does not effect regular end-of-field checking) as follows: first, only allow a numeric character to be entered in a numeric field; second, truncate last character if field length exceeded in insert mode.
+- highlight and select their contents when you click in them (as if you used tab to move to the field). - · Add 32 to this value to allow system entry fields to support the system highlight facility and Current color. - Add 64 to this value to cause additional characterby-character input checking (does not effect regular end-of-field checking) as follows: first, only allow a numeric character to be entered in a numeric field; second, truncate last character if field length exceeded in insert mode.

+SP2END
-SP2END · set to 1 to suppress the display of the system shutdown message box (see SP2MSG) and terminate an application immediately if it's still running at system shutdown.
-This behavior is the default if sp2thred.dll is used instead of sp2.dll.

-- set to 2 to suppress the message box and cause a key (-22) to be returned to your program.
+- set to 1 to suppress the display of the system shutdown message box (see SP2MSG) and terminate an application immediately if it's still running at system shutdown.
+This behavior is the default if sp2thred.dll is used instead of sp2.dll. - set to 2 to suppress the message box and cause a key (-22) to be returned to your program.
 The next SP2 call will terminate the application.
 This option only works if sp2thred.dll is used instead of sp2.dll. - set to 4 (0 + 4), 5 (1 + 4) or 6 (2 + 4) to 2 to allow the user to hit Close in a non-active window even if the Switch switch property is not set (normally this action would be ignored).
-In this case -23 will be returned in the Key property.

-SP2ENK · set to 1 to allow the End key to be used as a control key in system fields.

-• if you are using SP2IBM=1, set SP2EUR=xxx where xxx is the numeric representation (128-255) of the character in the IBM character set that you wish to use for the euro symbol (ANSI 128).

-SP2F10 set this to 1 to allow F10 to be used as a control key (normally F10 is used to activate the window menu.)

-SP2F11 · set this to key code that is to be returned when (Unix) function key 11 is pressed.

-SP2FIL · set to the number of panel files which may be open (default=4).

-SP2FON · set to 000000 for default behavior.

-SP2EUR

-reset first 0 to 1 for pre-4.0 font selection rules.

-reset second 0 to 1 to ensure that biggest possible font is used.

-reset sixth 0 to 1 to recheck font not too big after scaling.

-SP2GRI · set to 1 to suppress visible graying-out of icons.
-SP2HID · set to 1 to cause all windows to be created invisible and only made visible after all fields have been created - this may lead to more snappier displays depending on how your system works.

-SP2HIN · specify milliseconds before icon hint is displayed (default = 500).
+In this case -23 will be returned in the Key property. - SP2ENK · set to 1 to allow the End key to be used as a control key in system fields. - SP2EUR · if you are using SP2IBM=1, set SP2EUR=xxx where xxx is the numeric representation (128-255) of the character in the IBM character set that you wish to use for the euro symbol (ANSI 128). - SP2F10 · set this to 1 to allow F10 to be used as a control key (normally F10 is used to activate the window menu.) - SP2F11 · set this to key code that is to be returned when (Unix) function key 11 is pressed. - SP2FIL · set to the number of panel files which may be open (default=4). - SP2FON · set to 000000 for default behavior. - · reset first 0 to 1 for pre-4.0 font selection rules. - reset second 0 to 1 to ensure that biggest possible font is used. - reset sixth 0 to 1 to recheck font not too big after scaling. - SP2GRI · set to 1 to suppress visible graying-out of icons. - SP2HID · set to 1 to cause all windows to be created invisible and only made visible after all fields have been created this may lead to more snappier displays depending on how your system works. - SP2HIN · specify milliseconds before icon hint is displayed - (default = 500).

-SP2IBM • set to 1 to indicate that your program is handling data in ASCII (IBM-PC) rather than ANSI format (only required for users using the extended PC character set).

-• Set to 2 to indicate that your program is handling data using the Roman 8 (HP) character set.
+SP2IBM · set to 1 to indicate that your program is handling - data in ASCII (IBM-PC) rather than ANSI format (only required for users using the extended PC character set). - Set to 2 to indicate that your program is handling data using the Roman 8 (HP) character set. - Set to 32 to indicate that your program is handling data using the UTF-8 (multi-byte) character set. - SP2IGI · set to 1 and the key related to a grayed-out icon will still function as a valid control key.

-SP2IGI

-set to 1 and the key related to a grayed-out icon will

-still function as a valid control key.